aleguma/kronodroid/README.md

 # Have you used the data set in your work?

-If you have used KronoDroid in your work, send us the reference and we will include it in our < a href="https://github.com/aleguma/kronodroid/blob/b84216a4f3b68487ed8c11acb029024dda6164ad/publist.md"> list</a>:
+If you have used KronoDroid in your work, send us the reference and we will include it in our [list]([http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE](https://github.com/aleguma/kronodroid/blob/b84216a4f3b68487ed8c11acb029024dda6164ad/publist.md)).

 ## Updates